leftjoinlabs/leftjoinlabs.com/_model/projects.md

 weight: 1
 ---

-Left Join Labs seeks project-based work, with clear scope, that can be completed on a time scale of weeks or months.
+Left Join Labs seeks project-based work, with clear and contained scope, that can be completed on a time scale of weeks or months.